 The table below suggests that the GEC girls of all the three learning streams moved up from non-learner to other learning categories (refer to annex 16 on learning categories) at the end-line in the literacy task.
 In the EARN stream, more than 70% of the GEC girls obtained the proficient learners' category in two subtasks (out of 7 subtasks) i.e., subtask 1-Listening comprehension and subtask 2a-Letter names knowledge.
 Similarly, in the LEARN and DISTANT LEARNING stream, approximately 70% of the GEC girls obtained proficiency in four subtasks (out of 7 subtasks) i.e., subtask 2a- letter names knowledge, subtask 2b-letter / syllable sound identification, subtask 3-familiars words reading and subtask 4a-oral reading fluency.
 However, approximately 15% or more of the GEC girls from the EARN and LEARN streams were in the non-learners' category in the subtask 2b-letter sound identification, subtask 4b- reading comprehension and subtask 5- writing/dictation.
 Similarly, approximately 10% of the listening buddies from the DISTANT LEARNING stream were in the non-learners' category in subtask 4b- reading comprehension and subtask 5- writing/dictation.
-The EE anticipated that these subtasks of literacy were comparatively difficult from other subtasks and the GEC girls would require some time to become proficient in them.
+Similarly, approximately 10% of the listening buddies from the DISTANT LEARNING stream were in the non-learners' category in subtask 4b- reading comprehension and subtasks and the GEC girls would that these subtasks of literacy were comparatively difficult from other subtasks and the GEC girls would require some time to become proficient in them.
 Overall, the GEC girls performed better in the EGRA Urdu task in end-line as compared to baseline.